Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

     4     Ed          0          4
     5   Fred          0          4
     6     Gu          0          4

+The above data specifies that all workers have identical requirements to work at most four shifts in any given period, with no minimum requirement.
+When re-solving the problem, ``limit_windows`` is set to 5 days to enforce the new requirement.

+.. doctest:: workforce
+    :options: +NORMALIZE_WHITESPACE +ELLIPSIS

     >>> assigned_shifts = solve_workforce_scheduling(
     ...     preferences=data.preferences,
     ...     shift_requirements=data.shift_requirements,